the-link2012/spawner_tweaker/README.md

 Spawners in the map will be randomized, but keep their id distribution (so if your original map has 5 skeleton and 10 zombie spawners, the randomizer will have 5 sekeleton and 10 zombie spawners total).<br>
 `UNFINISHED`<br>
 Randomizes all loot containers in the map (a loot container is any chest, barrel, or shulker that has items or a loot table)<br>
-`UNFINISHED`<br>
+`/trigger delete_nearby_chests set <range>`<br>
-Range to remove chests from the chest id system.
+Cubical range centered on yourself to remove chests from the chest id system.
 Use this to clear out chests inside of dev rooms or ones you always want to generate in the same spot.<br>

 ### Reuse and Contact
 Feel free to use, modify, and distribute.
 This datapack is by link2012.<br>